How Does Laser Marking Work?

 Essentially, the beam oxidises the area underneath the surface of the area that it is targeting, causing it to change colour.
 The majority of markings will turn black, but some surfaces will cause a colour change instead.

 A big allure with this process is that the surface layer of a material, and the material itself, isn’t damaged in any way or made uneven.
-No layers are removed, they are simply adapted through localised heating
+No layers are removed, they are simply adapted through localised heating.

 What are the different types of marking?

 With laser colour marking, the heat of the beam will cause a chemical reaction.
 The aim here is to create a variety of different colour shades on the material that is being worked with.
 The shade that will be produced is dependent on the material’s chemical composition.
+Colour marking is particularly popular within the jewellery industry.

 As discussed earlier, laser engraving is a process that is sufficiently different from marking to be considered an application in its own right.
 However, the two are often compared together, so it’s worth touching on here.